 I am a big fan of traveling, always love exploring new places.
-However, planning the trip is rarely as fun as the idea of going to a new place.
+However, planning a trip is rarely as fun as the idea of going to a new place.
 There’re so many tasks that can make the planning process tedious such as finding flights or figuring out local transportation.

-So I want to understand what annoys people, and see if I can come up with a solution.
+I wanted to understand what annoys people, and see if I can come up with a solution.
 Because traveling is exciting, and so should the planning be.

 I started off with some background research.
-I found out that through there are various types of travelers such as leisure travelers, thrill-seekers, or people on business trips, they all fall under Cohen’s Tourist Categories: organized mass tourist, individual mass tourist, explorer, and drifter.
+I found out that even though there are various types of travellers such as leisure travellers, thrill-seekers, or people on business trips, all fall under Cohen’s Tourist Categories: organized mass tourist, individual mass tourist, explorer, and drifter.

 I am most interested in people who fall under the explorer and drifter categories as they tend to plan their own trips.
-I recruited 5 people, all between the age of 23 and 29, both male and female, and then conducted 1-on-1 interviews with them individually in person.
-The followings are some of the questions I asked during my interviews:
+I recruited 5 people, all between the age of 23 and 29, both male and female, and conducted 1-on-1 interviews.

-After interviews, I noticed a few things that were common across my interviewees.
-I then created an empathy map to create a cohesive and empathetic view of my potential user and can therefore help me stay focused on their pain points.
+After the interviews, I noticed a few things that were common across my interviewees.
+I took notes on them and created an empathy map.
+The map creates a cohesive and empathetic view of my potential user and can therefore help me stay focused on their pain points.

 Storyboard – Current Process

-Based on the interviews, I created a storyboard to showcase the user’s pain points when planning.
+Based on the interviews and empathy map, I created a storyboard to showcase the user’s pain points when planning.

-I started to brainstorm solutions by constantly asking myself if I’ve met my key objective:
+I started to brainstorm solutions with my key objective in mind:

 How might we present Danielle's search results so she doesn't feel overwhelmed?

 I decided to go with the dating-app-like idea because when you’re swiping on a dating app you are actually processing a lot of information without really feeling like it.
 The idea is that after an user enters his or her travel destinations, a card with beautiful pictures and 2 lines short summary for an attraction will appear.
 After the user likes or discards it, the next card for another attraction will appear.

 I was super excited about the idea, but before I invest too much time and effort into it, I wanted to make sure that I’m on the right track.
-I want to know if potential users will actually like and use my main feature, or if it is just something that does not really work.
+I want to know if potential users actually find this solution useful or it’s just something that doesn’t really work.

-So I created a landing page with the key feature, and a storyboard to use to test my idea.
+So I created a landing page explaining the key features and a storyboard to use to test my idea.